FAQ: General MEA

 - What online training/testing is required for Evaluators?

 An MEA Evaluator must take the training (TNG) and knowledge test (KNT) for each covered task he/she will be approved to evaluate.
-This is an initial requirement for approval of all MEA Evaluators; no subsequent online training or testing for covered tasks will be required.
-A current TNG or KNT certificate (does not expire prior to December 31, 2014) will fulfill this requirement.
+A current completion date within the requalification period will satisfy this requirement.

 - Once the online training is complete, what is required for Evaluators to maintain their approved status?